 At TypeLaw, we saw the opportunity to be part of the future and we built our business around creating quality digital legal briefs, using AI to automate previously time-consuming formatting and hyperlinking.

 “This is the next frontier—briefs that are not only more accessible, portable, and storable than paper briefs, but actually better to read and use than paper briefs.”-ABA

-Digital legal briefs provide a variety of benefits to users including:
+Digital legal briefs provide a variety of benefits to a variety of users, including: